OH MY WORD

 Waldorf students will rarely be told such doctrines.
 But they will spend their days in the atmosphere created by teachers who believe such things, and who will find clever ways to at least suggest them.
 To consider how religious meaning can be slipped into Waldorf classes covertly, see "Sneaking It In".

-The rationale informing English classes and history classes at Waldorf schools is essentially one and the same.
+At Waldorf schools, the study of English is usually intertwined with the study of history.
+The rationale informing these two subjects, as studied in Waldorf schools, is essentially one and the same.
 Truth is found in myth, not in factual knowledge.
-The Waldorf vision of human development is tied fundamentally to occult imaginings.
+The Waldorf vision of human development is tied fundamentally to occult imaginings that are expressed mythically.

 Here is a brief synopsis of the Waldorf history curriculum, provided by Roy Wilkinson in another of his booklets, in this case TEACHING HISTORY: